Jenica-A/Logistic_Regression_Stellar_Object_Classification/README.md

 #### Question/Need:

-The question behind my proposed analysis is: Based on the spectral characteristics of a celestial object, can it be classified as a galaxy, quasar (active galactic nucleus), or star?
+The question behind my proposed analysis is: Based on the spectral and photometric characteristics of a celestial object, can it be classified as a galaxy, quasar (active galactic nucleus), or star?
 What model and hyper parameters produce the best results (greatest accuracy)?
 The impact will be having a better understanding of the universe, and a better understanding of what models are most accurate in this application.

 On the [webpage](Kaggle.com) where this data can be accessed, an eloquent context is given: